Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 In the doc tests, it's the file, the name of the thing being documented (unless it _is_ the file) and the line of the start of the code block.

-This makes them slightly less useful _as_ tests.
-So why would we do it?
+This makes them slightly less useful _as_ tests, so why do we do it?

+---

 Well, the main reason we end up with bad documentation, and the reason why people so often don't bother writing it to start with, is that it needs to be maintained.